These schoolgirls in Afghanistan are determined to get an education – no matter the obstacles.

 “I want to finish school and start university,” she told the IRC of her eagerness to keep learning.
 “When I grow up, I want to become a teacher and serve the country.
 I come to class every day to study hard.”

 Marzia, 12, wishes for a proper school to be built in her community.
 “Our school has one classroom and there is one teacher for all students and different subjects,” she explains.

 Marzia’s parents continue to motivate her to study by buying her pens, notebooks and other school supplies, while her teachers give her motivation by praising her or encouraging her to review her lessons.

 In the last twelve months, the IRC has doubled-down on its commitments to the Afghan people.
-Our staff—99 percent of them Afghans themselves—are now operating across 12 provinces.
-They provide vital health services, education and support for women and girls in communities where we have developed deep relationships with community leaders.
+Our staff — 99 percent of them Afghans themselves — are now operating across 12 provinces.
+In partnership with the EU, they provide vital health services, education and support for women and girls in communities where we have developed deep relationships with community leaders.
 At the same time, our teams have tirelessly advocated for the inclusion of women in the humanitarian response and the IRC has maintained a staff body comprising 40% Afghan women.

 The International Rescue Committee partners with the European Union to provide life-saving support to people caught in conflict and disasters around the world.
 Our work funded by the EU enables people to survive, recover and rebuild their lives.